FoRTE-Research/FoRTE-FuzzBench/README.md

 This repository contains a collection of benchmarks and seed inputs for easy fuzzing.

-To install any benchmark, follow the instructions in its respective `readme` file.
+To install and run any benchmark, follow the instructions in its respective `readme` file.

-## Stats
+## Benchmark Stats
 -------------------------------------------------------
 libname/progname	: 	1min	: 	1day	:	type
 -------------------------------------------------------